AusDTO/dta-website/_posts/2018-04-19-measuring-and-understanding-online-behaviour.md

 hero-image: /images/blog-banners/measuring-and-understanding-online-behaviour-hero.png
 facebook-image: /images/blog-facebook/measuring-and-understanding-online-behaviour-linkedin.png
 twitter-image: /images/blog-twitter/measuring-and-understanding-online-behaviour-twitter.png
-searchexcerpt: Australian government can get discounted rates and free monthly training through our whole-of-government arrangement with Google Analytics’ 360 suite.
+searchexcerpt: We are now offering Australian public servants free monthly training and their agencies discounted rates on Google Analytics’ 360 suite.
-lede: "Australian government can get discounted rates and free monthly training through our whole-of-government arrangement with Google Analytics’ 360 suite."
+lede: "We are now offering Australian public servants free monthly training and their agencies discounted rates on Google Analytics’ 360 suite."
 ---
 <figure>
   <img src="{{ site.url }}{{ site.baseurl }}{{ page.hero-image }}" alt="A presenter demonstrates the use of Google Analytics 360 in front of an audience.
 On a screen is a picture of a hedge maze."><br />
+  <figcaption><p><em>Caption: a recent training session with Data Runs Deep</em></p></figcaption>
 </figure>

 With 250,000 people visiting the DTA website since it launched in 2016, analytics help us [measure the performance](https://www.dta.gov.au/standard/11-measure-performance/) of our digital services and gain insight on how people experience the site.

-To help other agencies measure their own impact online, we are now offering Australian public servants free half or full day training on Google Analytics’ 360 suite every month.
-We are also able to give their agencies discounted rates for the product.
+To help other agencies measure their own impact online, we offer free training and discounted rates for Google Analytics 360.

 ## Why paid rather than free?